SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 ## Sample plugins

 After setting up everything and getting an insight into the folder structure and manifests, you can finally start building your first application and plugin.
 The following chapter will guide you through the process of building a "Hello World!" style plugin.
-You can find the "Hello World!" and all other examples described in this section in the repository [https://bitbucket.org/m2m/cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples).
-However, we recommend to build the "Hello World!" example from scratch to gain a better understanding of how applications and plugins work.
+You can find the "Hello World!" plugin in the repository [https://github.com/dwiyatci/cumulocity-hello-plugin-modular](https://github.com/dwiyatci/cumulocity-hello-plugin-modular).
+You are free to download or clone the repository, but we recommend to build the "Hello World!" example from scratch and to use the repository as a reference to gain a better understanding of how applications and plugins work.

-CLONE OR ZIP?

 ## <a name="hello-world"></a>"Hello world!"